-Bushfire hazard levels are rated as extreme on the development site due to vegetation being low woodland.
-Low bushfire hazard occurs where managed vegetation exists surrounding dwellings and the urban environment.
+Bushfire hazard levels are rated as extreme on the development site due to the predominant vegetation being low woodland.
+Low bushfire hazard occurs where managed vegetation exists surrounding dwellings, unvegetated areas and the urban environment.

-The maximum Bushfire Attack Level (BAL) is predicted to be BAL-29 for all dwellings.
+The maximum Bushfire Attack Level (BAL) is predicted to be BAL-29 for any dwelling.
 All dwellings achieve a minimum 20 metre separation from the low woodland west of the site.